jdnmiguel/stata_class/README.md

 # Econometric Softwares: Stata

 This repository contains the teaching material of the introduction to stata class I am teaching on the master 1 level at the University of Bordeaux.
 This course is an introductory class to stata.
+I thank [Ulugbek Aminjonov](https://sites.google.com/view/ulugbek-aminjonov) for sharing his materials.

 ## Room and Time
 Each tuesday 8:00-9h30 in H1‑202.